edsu/anon/README.md

 [![Build Status](https://secure.travis-ci.org/edsu/anon.svg)](http://travis-ci.org/edsu/anon)
 [![Gitter chat](https://badges.gitter.im/edsu/anon.svg)](https://gitter.im/edsu/anon)

-This little coffee script will watch Wikipedia for edits from a set of named IP ranges and will tweet when it notices one.
+anon will watch Wikipedia for edits from a set of named IP ranges and will tweet when it notices one.
 It was inspired by [@parliamentedits](https://twitter.com/parliamentedits) and is used to make [@congressedits](https://twitter.com/congressedits) available.
 It is now being used a [community](#community) of users to post selected Wikipedia edits to Twitter.

 anon can also send updates on [GNU Social / Mastodon](https://github.com/tootsuite/mastodon) (see below)